-- a.
+a.
 Proper documentation of transactions helps ensure proper review and checking responsibility, permits proper accounting, aids in the control of transactions, and reduces the chance of errors.
-The complete documentation of transactions is essential to sound internal accounting control. - b.
-Important aspects of documentation include: - (1) A description of the transaction; - (2) Written electronic approval authorizing the transaction; and, - (3) Written electronic evidence that any necessary subsequent steps, such as comparison to other documents and checking clerical accuracy and coding, were performed. - c.
+The complete documentation of transactions is essential to sound internal accounting control.

+b.
+Important aspects of documentation include:

+(1) A description of the transaction;

+(2) Written electronic approval authorizing the transaction; and, c.
 The electronic written indication of work performed helps to establish employee responsibility and disclose those transactions on which required procedures were not applied.